 A 20th-century icon at the centre of Pop Art, Andy Warhol was born Andrew Warhola in Pittsburgh, PA, in 1928.
 Shy, gay and from a working-class, East European immigrant background, Warhol had a very unique understanding of American society that is registered in his art and writing.
 Synthesizing consumer culture, canonical art history, countercultural activities and his own Catholicism, Warhol’s vast body of work, which includes film and publishing, both reflected and fueled the intense cultural transformations that occurred across the globe during the second half of the twentieth century.

-Organized by Tate Modern, London, in collaboration with the Art Gallery of Ontario, Toronto, and Dallas Museum of Art, Andy Warhol spans four decades of his career, including his early drawings, iconic images of Marilyn Monroe, experimental films, the floating Silver Clouds (1966), and the large-scale canvas Christ $9.98 (positive) (1986) from Munich’s Museum Brandhorst.
+Organized by Tate Modern, in collaboration with the Art Gallery of Ontario, Museum Ludwig and Aspen Art Museum, Andy Warhol spans four decades of his career, including his early drawings, iconic images of Marilyn Monroe, experimental films, the floating Silver Clouds (1966), and the large-scale canvas Christ $9.98 (positive) (1986) from Munich’s Museum Brandhorst.

 AGO’s installation of Andy Warhol will be overseen by Kenneth Brummel, Associate Curator of Modern Art.
 “Warhol came into the art world from the outside,” says Brummel.
 “And while his Pop works of the 1960s are the most famous, Warhol’s engagement with issues of identity, belief and desire in the 50s, 70s and 80s is as relevant and contemporary now as it was in the late twentieth century.”